NJ Bankruptcy Law Firms

 Written and Verified by Ralph A. Ferro, Jr., Esq.

-Objection to Bankruptcy by an Ex-Spouse’s is not possible, unless you are a party in interest or a creditor.
+Objection to Bankruptcy by an Ex-Spouse is not possible unless you are a party in interest or a creditor.

 However, bankruptcy has great financial protections.
-Alimony, child support and divorce court proceedings that are owed to a creditor must be paid.
+Alimony, child support, and any court-ordered payments owed to a creditor must be paid.
 If a Matrimonial Court orders that Divorce Legal Debts are paid by the other party, that debt remains and cannot be discharged in bankruptcy.
 Alimony and child support are non-dischargeable in bankruptcy without an adversary proceeding.
 These are general statements.
-There are sometimes exceptions and exceptions to the exceptions in Law.
+There are sometimes exceptions to the exceptions in Law.

-If the ex-spouse has been paid or is being paid all that they are owed, why would they object?
+If the ex-spouse has been paid, or is being paid, in full for all that they are owed, why would they object?
 In the case below, there was no legal standing to object.
-However, after a contentious divorce, only the Trustee, interested parties, and creditors to a bankruptcy can object to a debtor’s bankruptcy.
+However, after a contentious divorce, only the Trustee, interested parties, and creditors in bankruptcy may object to a debtor’s bankruptcy.
 This is done through an adversary proceeding.

 I ran across this case and thought you might find it interesting; I did.

-• Couple divorced after two years of “contentious” litigation.
+• The couple divorced after two years of “contentious” litigation.

-• Ex-husband filed an adversary proceeding stating that she was not entitled to a discharge.
+• The ex-husband filed an adversary proceeding asserting that she was not entitled to a discharge.

-• He claimed she had made false statements about her assets and liabilities.
+• He alleged that she made false statements regarding her assets and liabilities.
 (Undervalued her engagement ring, failed to disclose $1,000.00 per month in income, and other non-disclosures)

-• All debts ex-wife owed were to be paid totally to her ex outside of bankruptcy as they were non-dischargeable.
+• All debts ex-wife owed were to be paid in full to her ex-husband outside bankruptcy, as they were non-dischargeable.

-• Ex-husband had no standing since all debts owed to him were being paid in full.
+• The ex-husband had no standing because all debts owed to him were being paid in full.

-• Ex-husband was not a creditor in the bankruptcy.
+• The ex-husband was not a creditor in the bankruptcy.

 • A basic generalized grievance is not acceptable.